Identification tools for Australian sawflies

 D.

 Fig. 7 - dorsal (A, B) and dorso-lateral (C, D) views of a female Perga sp. (probably Perga affinis) showing same structures as in fig. 6.
-Photos kindly provided (CC BY 4.0) by Reiner Richter from this iNaturalist observation.
+Photos kindly provided (CC-BY) by Reiner Richter from this iNaturalist observation.

 A. Pergagrapta spinolae